 Alyssa is the staff advisor for the Campus Environmental Center (CEC), the largest student organization focused on sustainability at The University of Texas at Austin.
 The CEC employs over 20 students working on sustainability projects including: gardening, Green Events, Green Greeks, Green Offices, Trash to Treasure and Zero Waste.
 The CEC also plans campus-wide events such as Campus Sustainability Week and Earth Week.

-This position serves as the program coordinator for the Green Fee Committee and helps to advance the approved Green Fee projects each year.
-Other areas of focus include the Green Labs and Green Tours teams, staff engagement initiatives and institution-wide sustainability reporting.
+Jill serves as the program coordinator for the Green Fee Committee and helps to advance the approved Green Fee projects each year.

 Division of Housing and Food Service